ABACBS-2024-emcr-hackathon/ABACBS_2024_hackathon_agentic_wf/README.md

 ## Example Script: Snowball Chain for Blog Post Generation

-This repository includes an example script (`src/snowball_chain.py`) that demonstrates a lightweight approach to constructing a prompt chain using a local LLM.
-This script serves as a basic demonstration of how to work with local LLMs and can be used as a starting point for more complex applications.
+This repository includes an example script (`src/snowball_chain.py`) that demonstrates a lightweight approach to constructing a prompt chain using either a local LLM or an Ollama inference endpoint.
+This script serves as a basic demonstration of how to work with LLMs and can be used as a starting point for more complex applications.

 The snowball prompt concept in this script was inspired by [this gist](https://gist.github.com/disler/d51d7e37c3e5f8d277d8e0a71f4a1d2e) by [disler](https://gist.github.com/disler).